Skip To Main Content

 Other Important Updates

-- FLYERS: As you know, community information can be found under the FLYERS tab on the homepage of the district website.
-For example, you can learn more about the New Hyde Park PAL registration or the middle school Rec Program by clicking here where you can see the latest community updates!
+• FLYERS: As you know, community information can be found under the FLYERS tab on the homepage of the district website.
+For example, you can learn more about the Herricks Community Fund Carnival by clicking here where you can see the latest community updates!

-- VIDEO UPDATES: If you want to check out our Herricks’ Happenings Video Updates, click here to find that video.
+• VIDEO UPDATES: If you missed any of our Herricks’ Happenings Video Updates, click here to find that video.

 Sincerely,